Karl Stumpp: Involvement in Nazi Ethnographical Programmes

-In 1933, Stumpp went to National Socialist Germany, where, until 1938, he served as national director of the Institute for the Study of Germans Abroad (Deutsches Ausland Institut) in Stuttgart.
-He then headed the Russian-German office of the German Foreign Institute in Stuttgart.
-He was also a member of the Research Unit of the Russian Federation in Berlin.
+In 1933, Stumpp went to Nazi Germany, where he served as national director of the Volksbund für das Deutschtum im Ausland in Stuttgart until 1938.
+He then headed the Russian-German office of the Deutsches Ausland-Institut (German Foreign Institute) in Stuttgart.
+He was also an employee at the Forschungsstelle des Russlanddeutschtums in Berlin.
+In 1937, he became a member of the Nazi party.